Arthur River (Tasmania)

-The Arthur River (Peerapper: Tunganrick) is a major perennial river located in the north-west region of Tasmania, Australia.
+The Arthur River (Peerapper: Tunganrick) is a major perennial river in the north-west region of Tasmania, Australia.

 Location and features

+The Peerapper language were spoken by Tasmanian Aborigines in the area but became extinct during the 19th century.

 The Arthur River rises on the slopes of the Magnet Range, south of and flows generally north and then west, around the northern perimeter of the Savage River National Park.
 The river is joined by 25 tributaries including the Waratah, Wandle, Hellyer, Keith, Lyons, Rapid, Julius, Salmon and Frankland rivers.
 The Arthur River reaches its mouth at the settlement of where it empties into the Southern Ocean.
 The river descends 480 m over its 172 km course.

 The river was named in honour of Sir George Arthur, the Lieutenant Governor of Van Diemens Land between 1824 and 1836.

 On the coast near the river mouth is a plaque titled The Edge of the World.
 North West Coast Tasmania, and a poem by tourism pioneer Brian Inder, who coined the term, referring to the coastline at Arthur River which is regularly lashed by the gales of the Roaring Forties.